-You can learn more about how to create a fitness routine here.
+You can learn more about how to create a fitness routine in the article below:

-Additionally, social media, which has seemingly become the mainstay of society have further aggravated this situation.
-However, physical activity must be treated as a priority, as research has denoted that a sedentary lifestyle can lead to the development of certain diseases and even early death (Park et al., 2020).
-Research has linked sedentary habits to chronic diseases such as diabetes, obesity, cardiovascular disease, cancer, metabolic syndrome etc. (Arocha, 2019).
+Additionally, social media, which has seemingly become the mainstay of society, has further aggravated this situation.
+However, physical activity must be treated as a priority, as research has shown that a sedentary lifestyle can lead to the development of certain diseases and even early death (Park et al., 2020).
+Research has linked sedentary habits to chronic diseases such as diabetes, obesity, cardiovascular disease, cancer, metabolic syndrome, etc. (Arocha, 2019).

 In this article, we will be discussing five (5) ways in which you can start or even maintain a fitness plan or physical routine.
 Some of these tips and steps are even linked to other posts and resources that will further help you on this path, right away.

-You can read more about exercising and its benefits in these posts.
+You can read more about exercising and its benefits in these articles:

 Exercise, it is more than just for weight loss!